⬅ Home

 IV 122 - 195 Living cum Dining Room, 3 Bedrooms, Study, 4 Toilets, Kitchen & balcony/verandah

-The areas and other specifications may vary depending upon cost and the need of the situation.
+The areas and other specifications may vary depending upon project cost and site conditions.

 How can I apply for an IRWO house?

 One can apply for a house through the application form contained in the Project Brochure.
-When a scheme is ready for application wide publicity is given through news papers, this website and through IRWO Samachar Darshan.
-Project Brochure can be downloaded from the Web Site.
+When a scheme is open, publicity is given through newspapers, IRWO website and IRWO Samachar Darshan.
+The Project Brochure can be downloaded from the website.

 Can I get more than one IRWO house?